PRATIK-4751/Agent/README.md

 The AI identifies as "Pratik AI Agent" and maintains consistent personality across all interactions.

 ### RAG Storage
-Conversations are stored in Supabase (or local JSON fallback) for context-aware responses across sessions.
+Conversations are automatically stored in `rag_storage.json` for context-aware responses across sessions.

 ### PDF Context Support
 Upload PDFs in Text mode to provide additional context for more accurate and relevant responses.